DamandeepS/Whack-A-Mole/README.md

 ### Uses NPM and GULP

-Make sure you have NodeJS, NPM and then GULP CLI installed.
+Make sure you have latest stable NodeJS and NPM installed.

 ### Getting Started